maelyg/ONTViSc-hands-on-training/README.md

 This command will:
 - Check for the presence of adapters
 - Filter reads against the reference host
 - Perform a direct read homology search using megablast and the NCBI NT database.
-The blast search will be split into several PBS jobs, containing 10,000 reads each, that will run in parallel.
-This significantly speeds up the analysis for samples which have been sequenced at high dpeth.
+The blast search will be split into several PBS jobs, containing 5000 reads each, that will run in parallel.
+This significantly speeds up the analysis for samples which have been sequenced at high deoth.
 - Perform a direct taxonomic read classification using Kraken2 and Kaiju.

 Once your job has finished running, you will see the following file structure in your results folder: